ansys/pymechanical/doc/source/user_guide/pool.rst

     >>> pool = LocalMechanicalPool(10, version="231", restart_failed=True)
     Creating Pool: 100%|########| 10/10 [00:01<00:00,  1.43it/s]

-Each individual instance of mechanical can be accessed with:
+You can access each individual instance of Mechanical with:

 .. code:: python

     >>> pool[0]
     <ansys.mechanical.core.mechanical.Mechanical at 0x7fabf0230d90>

-Note that this is a self healing pool.
-If an instance of Mechanical dies during a batch process, this instance is automatically restarted.
+Because this is a *self-healing pool*, if an instance of Mechanical stops during a batch process, this instance is automatically restarted.
 When creating the pool, you can disable this behavior by setting ``restart_failed=False``.

 Run a set of input files
 ~~~~~~~~~~~~~~~~~~~~~~~~
-You can use the pool to run a set of pre-generated input files using
+You can use the pool to run a set of pre-generated input files using the
-:func:`run_batch <ansys.mechanical.core.MechanicalLocalPool.run_batch>`.
-For
+:func:`run_batch <ansys.mechanical.core.MechanicalLocalPool.run_batch>` method.

-example, you can run the first set of 20 verification files with:
+For example, you can run the first set of 20 verification files with:

 .. code:: python